-Acceptable swim diapers: Reusable, cloth swim diapers with elastic around the waist & legs.
+Acceptable swim diapers: Reusable, coated cloth swim diapers with elastic around the waist and legs.
 Elastic should fit snugly in order to prevent solid waste from leaking into the pool.
 See acceptable examples at our online store.

-Unacceptable swim diapers: Wrap-arounds, diapers with ties, velcro or snaps* and disposable swim diapers.
-If you show up with these kinds of diapers, you will not be allowed to swim in class. *iPlay brand with snaps is okay.
+Unacceptable swim diapers: Disposable diapers, wrap-arounds, and diapers with ties, velcro, or wide-spaced snaps.* If you show up with these kinds of diapers, you will not be allowed to swim in class. *iPlay brand with snaps is okay.

 Returning Families: Please note, as your child grows, their legs lengthen and waist becomes smaller.
 When this occurs, the swim diaper they have been wearing may become too big, putting them at high risk for a potential poop accident.
 Please check your child’s swim diaper before returning to the next session.